Once again it is a story of a servant who stole

 bound for Australia.

-Whilst awaiting her execution Elizabeth was
+Whilst awaiting her execution Elizabeth was visited by

-some comfort.
-She recorded the meeting
+comfort.
+She recorded the meeting in her

-robbery and three for forgery.
+and three for forgery.

 Elizabeth Fry was a Quaker who had been